 the council has admitted fault but hasn’t agreed to put a remedy in place; or

-the relationship between you and the council has demonstrably broken down
+you can demonstrate the relationship between you and the council has broken down

 Please contact us if you believe any of these circumstances apply to you.